+Grow or build your career in nutrition, or expand your nutrition knowledge for personal gain.
 Whether your interest is in holistic nutrition, nutrition coaching, optimizing diets for sports, or weight management, AFPA has a curriculum for you.

-Become a Nutrition Professional
+Become a Nutrition Specialist

 With the increased awareness of the importance of healthy eating and the rising incidence of metabolic disease, the demand for nutrition professionals is at an all-time high.
 The nutrition industry is growing faster than ever before.
 The projected growth for this industry is expected to increase 15% over the next 8 years, which is much faster than average.
-Learn how you can promote health and prevent disease through nutrient optimization with our online nutrition certification programs.
+Learn how you can promote health through nutrient optimization with our online nutrition certification programs.

 AS SEEN IN THESE GREAT PUBLICATIONS